Imaging Systems Laboratory

 Laboratory equipment

-• CT module to the X-ray chamber
+• CT module for the X-ray chamber

-• Flir Tau2 thermal imager
+• Flir Tau2 thermal camera

-• 3B Scientific ultrasonic generator (1 MHz)
+• 3B Scientific ultrasound generator (1 MHz)

-• Olympus ultrasonic transducers with different frequencies
+• Olympus ultrasound transducers with various frequencies

 Responsible person